Plan a school visit to the Museum of London Docklands

 Everything you need to know to plan a brilliant school visit to our historic warehouse, nestled beneath the gleaming skyscrapers of Canary Wharf.

 Our atmospheric 200-year old warehouse, in the heart of the historic docklands, tells the story of London as a port from earliest docks to transformative regeneration.
-An interactive children’s space, a thought-provoking slavery gallery and our immersive walk-through recreation of old Wapping streets (including sounds and smells!) will help you to cover topics from Geography to literacy, STEM to History.
+An interactive children’s space, the thought-provoking London, Sugar & Slavery gallery and our immersive walk-through recreation of old Wapping streets (including sounds and smells!) will help you to cover topics from Geography to literacy, STEM to History.

 The schools' drop-off area is on Hertsmere Road.
 Find more detail about our location on this page.